easy359/Dodger/README.md

 # Dodger

-Game created for fun and to practice for Ludum Dare.
+A game I created for fun to help me practice for Ludum Dare.

-Created in 2015.
+Created in 2015 in 24 hours.